 Timeline of Health Benefits When you Quit Smoking

-- 1 to 9 months: Your shortness of breath and coughing decreases.
+1 to 9 months: Your shortness of breath and coughing decrease.

-- 12 months: One year after you quit smoking, your risk of a heart attack dramatically drops.
-Excess risk of coronary heart disease will be half of someone who continues to smoke.
+12 months: One year after you quit smoking, your risk of a heart attack dramatically drops.
+The excess risk of coronary heart disease will be half of someone who continues to smoke.

 Want to participate in the Great American Smokeout?
-Here's how: take that all important step toward a much healthier life by making a plan to quit smoking on November 16th.
-If you are on of our local Oregonians, the Oregon Health Authority has developed Smoke Free Oregon which provides assistance to those who want to stop smoking.
+Here's how: take that all-important step toward a much healthier life by making a plan to quit smoking.
+If you are one of our local Oregonians, the Oregon Health Authority has developed Smoke-Free Oregon, which provides assistance to those who want to stop smoking.
 The program includes counseling sessions, educational materials, and a 24-hour helpline.
 Their toll-free number is 1-800-QUIT-NOW.
 If you are not local, most states have a similar program.